-The Summer Star Party in western Massachusetts, held just before Stellafane, had fine clear nights, more than 150 good folks, and lots of scopes at its new location.
+The Summer Star Party in western Massachusetts, held just before Stellafane, had fine clear nights, more than 150 good folks, and lots of scopes at its new location this year.

 I didn't know it got this dark anywhere in Massachusetts.
 No, it wasn't West Texas.
 But the black sky over the Rockland Astronomy Club's Summer Star Party left almost nothing to be desired, at least for a New Englander like me.